arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 *arangodump* also supports a very coarse masking with the option `--include-collection`.
-This will restrict the collections that are dumped to the ones explicitly listed..
+This will restrict the collections that are dumped to the ones explicitly listed.

 It is possible to combine `--masking` and `--include-collection`.
 This will take the intersection of exportable collections.